Find out more about how DEC charities used donations.

 Actor Himesh Patel has backed our appeal for India, appearing in a video calling for support.
 Donations for India have now reached £5 million since the appeal was extended two weeks ago.

 Calling for more funds to enable DEC charities to continue to scale up their operations, Patel said: “Family and friends with relatives in the country have been telling me that the reality is as bad as, if not worse than, what we have seen on our screens."
-You can watch the appeal and donate below.
+You can watch the appeal below.

 The BBC has posted this incredibly powerful and moving report from India editor Vikas Pandey about the impact coronavirus is having in Delhi.
 Pandey says that the city is unrecognisable, and that everyone has been touched by the crisis, himself included.
 The report contains distressing scenes.